Saturday, 23 July 2016

 I was reminded instantly of our “Christmas in the Barn” events at Lucinda’s where we negotiate narrow lanes, (made even more treacherous in snowy conditions) and there is all the fun of parking in the field above the tennis courts.
 Even in sunny Sussex, (currently not so sunny) this field at Perch Hill was not immune to the churned up mud, seen copiously spattering the Audis, BMWs and Range Rovers that had already bagged their parking spot.

-I accept that the month of June was a particular woeful one for us gardeners – the elements have created havoc in the majority of gardens throughout the UK.
-So it is possible that the garden at Perch Hill was suffering unduly from this unseasonal weather.
+I accept that the month of June was a particular woeful one for us gardeners – the elements have created havoc in the majority of gardens throughout the UK and without doubt the garden at Perch Hill was suffering unduly from this unseasonal weather.

 The foxgloves lining the lane were nearly over and therefore not nearly as spectacular as shown in the brochure.

-Compared to the exuberance of the gardens at Sissinghurst, the gardens at Perch Hill appeared to lack character.
+Compared to the gardens at Sissinghurst, the gardens at Perch Hill had severely suffered from the elements.

 The first garden was the cutting garden, which obviously is for business purposes.
 Wind and rain had battered it and many of the plants were past their best,